-• A child may have privileges withdrawn, for example losing playtime or lunchtime play.
-The member of staff issuing the sanction must supervise the child / children and where serious incidents occur a Year Group Leader or member of SLT may supervise the children during this time.
+- A child may have privileges withdrawn, for example losing playtime or lunchtime play.
+The member of staff issuing the sanction must supervise the child / children and where serious incidents occur a Year Group Leader or member of SLT may supervise the children during this time. - Incidents of a more serious nature will be recorded in CPOMs (biting, aggressive behaviour, disruption, racist comment / incidents for example). - Where a child's behaviour is causing concern, a meeting will be arranged with the class teacher and the child's parents / carers, to review strategies to promote positive behaviours.
+Strategies will be agreed, implemented and monitored.

-- Where a child's behaviour is causing concern, a meeting will be arranged with the class teacher and the child's parents / carers, to review strategies to promote positive behaviours.
-Strategies will be agreed, implemented and monitored. - If there are persistent ongoing concerns, a subsequent meeting will be called which will include a member of the Senior Leadership Team. - Recognition of pupils' difficulties will be supported by a Behaviour Support Plan, which will be drawn up in consultation with parents / carers and the pupil concerned.
-In the interest of fairness, the pupil will have opportunity to express his/her view or version of events. - Racial comments / incident must always be reported to a member of the SLT.
+- If there are persistent ongoing concerns, a subsequent meeting will be called which will include a member of the Senior Leadership Team. - Recognition of pupils' difficulties will be supported by a Behaviour Support Plan, which will be drawn up in consultation with parents / carers and the pupil concerned.
+In the interest of fairness, the pupil will have opportunity to express his/her view or version of events. - Risk assessments are completed for individual children whose behaviour is violent and / or unpredictable and may put students and staff at risk.
+Once completed risk assessments are shared with members of the SLT and staff directly involved in working with the child. - Racial comments / incident must always be reported to a member of the SLT.